Darevski/go-custom-errors/readme.md

    could be wrapped using this package.
 2. **Wrapping Stack Generation** - errors wrapping allow package to generate stack of errors
-3. **Additional Information** - every custom error has information about place of error appearing, error code, information of error data layer level
+3. **Additional Information** - every custom error has information about place of error appearing, error code, information of error data layer level, error severity
 4. **Baggage Data** - a map which could be used to store custom data associated with an error.
 5. **Multiple Error Storage** - package provides the ability to store multiple errors, with further operations with them, like search etc.